WEC-Sim/WEC-Sim/docs/most/advanced_features.rst

 ---------------------

 The wind turbine is modelled as a multi-body system including the tower, the nacelle, the hub, and the blades.
-The properties of each wind turbine component are defined in two structure that can be generated using the provided ``BladeData.m`` and ``WTproperties.m`` MATLAB codes.
-In the first, the characteristics concerning the blades are defined, specifically (see figure below for a better comprehension):
+The properties of each wind turbine component are defined in two structures that can be generated using the provided ``BladeData.m`` and ``WTproperties.m`` MATLAB codes.
+In the first, the variables concerning the blades are defined, specifically (see figure below for a better comprehension):

 * Blade radius values for which other properties are defined: ``radius``
 * Value, for each specified radius, of the pre-bending distance out of the rotor plane: ``BlCrvAC``